-- Parents may visit any time, although you may be asked to wait outside the unit when special procedures, treatments or evaluations occur.
+- Parents are welcome any time, although you may be asked to wait outside the unit when special procedures, treatments or evaluations occur.

 - Two to four people, age 18 and over, may visit at a time, and one of those must be a parent.
 Exceptions can be made during sibling visits, religious ceremonies, or times of crisis.
 Depending on the condition of your child, visitors may be limited to two visitors at the discretion of the nurse or doctor.

 - Please talk with your child's nurse about sibling visits or special family needs.

-- Pre-teen siblings must be with an adult at all times, in the unit or the family lounge.
+- Siblings under 18 years of age must be with an adult at all times, in the unit or the family lounge.